Allied Health Professions/

 Although medical technologists and medical laboratory technicians also perform various blood tests, the blood bank technology specialist’s training enables him or her to perform specialized tests, such as those dealing with the study of blood and its immunities (immunohematology).

-Accordingly, supervision, management and/or teaching make up a considerable part of their responsibilities.
+Supervision, management and/or teaching also make up a considerable part of their responsibilities.

 Save money and earn your bachelor's in health sciences or healthcare management more quickly with maximum credit transfer at Excelsior.
 Our low tuition makes it affordable for you to earn your degree from accredited college while you earn a living.
 Receive up to 32 credits for your health-related occupational license.
 Learn more about Excelsior College ...

 To Do and Not to Do: Writing the College Essay